 People believe that schools prepare children for real life and that it will teach your child everything they need to know to succeed.
 In fact, children in schools are often put in an artificial environment, tested to death, and only socialize with kids their own age.

 Unschooled children live in the real world and never leave.
 They learn what they need to know, have opportunities ‘normal’ school children don’t get, and socialize with people of all ages.
-My kids are taking a college course in elementary school ‘Lean to Mod” that is teaching them code, not because they are super smart, but because they got an opportunity and have the time to do so.
+My kids are taking a college course in elementary school ‘Lean-to Mod” that is teaching them code, not because they are super smart, but because they got an opportunity and have the time to do so.

-To answer the technical question, an unschooler can get a high school diploma through the homeschooling path.
+To answer the technical question, an Unschooler can get a high school diploma through the homeschooling path.
 This might entail taking some tests depending on the state they are in.
-Most unschoolers find these tests simple (it’s the schooled students who have problems with them).
+Most Unschoolers find these tests simple (it’s the schooled students who have problems with them).
 Many colleges are realizing that SATs and GPAs tell very little of the story.
 Most make homeschoolers write extra essays to show what they have done during their homeschooled years.
 There are also some colleges dotted around the country that many students are drawn to.
 College isn’t the be-all and end-all in life.
 If you’re doing what you love and you’re amazing at it, no one will care if you have a college degree or not.
 Check out more about Uncollege here.

 How do I start Unschooling?

 I am a parent and have a lot of opinions and love to give advice (really if you ask I will talk your ear off).
 I would recommend searching the internet and talking to your kids about it a lot.
 If they have been in school, there will be a deschooling process for both you and your child.
-Until you’ll get the expectations and definitions out of your head that have been lodged there by the traditional school system.
-Honestly this will be the hardest part but then you will wonder why you didn’t do this sooner.
+Until you’ll get the expectations and definitions out of your head that has been lodged there by the traditional school system.
+Honestly, this will be the hardest part but then you will wonder why you didn’t do this sooner.

 The important thing is to TRUST your child.
-As adults we don’t know what your child will want to learn or what will interest them.
+As adults, we don’t know what your child will want to learn or what will interest them.
 Encourage your kids to try everything and push them to ask questions.
-My mentor (my uncle who encouraged me to unschool) has said over and over, “Unschooling is about asking questions and exploring ideas and learning about the world around you.”
-I tell my kids that they have to learn one thing a day (hopefully more), no matter what it is, because learning should be fun, interesting, exciting, and will helps us grow into amazing people.
+My mentor (my uncle who encouraged me to Unschool) has said over and over, “Unschooling is about asking questions and exploring ideas and learning about the world around you.”
+I tell my kids that they have to learn one thing a day (hopefully more), no matter what it is, because learning should be fun, interesting, exciting, and will help us grow into amazing people.